Here comes the Great Resignation: How to quit your job well

-If you feel like any of that applied to you, then there’s a good chance a change of work could do you some good.
+If you feel like any of that applied to you, then a change of work might do you some good.
 But it’s only natural to feel apprehensive about switching jobs, especially if you’ve been with one full-time employer for a long while.
 Some of the common mental or personal obstacles that keep people trapped in their roles include:

-- Anxiety about the uncertainty: Like we said, a bit of anxiety is perfectly normal.
+Like we said, a bit of anxiety is perfectly normal.
 When you’re figuring out how to quit your job, it’s easy to imagine everything that could go wrong.
 What if your current employer starts giving you bad references?
-What if you hate your new job?
-What if they sack you during your probationary period and you can’t feed your kids?
+Or what if you hate your new job?
+How about if they sack you during your probationary period and you can’t feed your kids?

 Like jumping into a cold swimming pool on a hot day, the only way forward is to take the plunge.
 If you’re worried about risks, make sure your next role is set up before you hand in your notice.
-And if you’re on the fence, you can always tell your boss you’ve been offered a better position (glossing over the fact you applied for it) to see how they respond.
+And if you’re on the fence, you can always tell your boss you’ve been offered a better position.
+Just gloss over the fact that you applied for it and see how they respond.

-- Not wanting to leave colleagues in the lurch: Being in a job you hate with people you like is a difficult situation.
-A toxic work culture will take its toll on your wellbeing, mentally and physically, but you feel like if you leave, your colleagues will be stuck picking up your slack.
+Being in a job you hate with people you like is a difficult situation.
+A toxic work culture will take its toll on your wellbeing, mentally and physically.
+But you feel like if you leave, your colleagues will be stuck picking up your slack.
 It’s like your employer is holding all your mates hostage to make sure you keep working.

 How to quit your job professionally

-- Don’t burn bridges: As tempting as it might be to thumb your nose at an awful boss on the way out, resist the urge.
-For better or worse, these people are part of your recent work history, and in the advent of LinkedIn, everyone’s connected.
-Keep up the professional veneer at least until you’re a safe distance from the office.
+It's definitely tempting to thumb your nose at an awful boss on the way out.
+But resist the urge.
+For better or worse, these people are part of your recent work history.
+In the advent of LinkedIn, everyone’s connected.
+So you should keep up the professional veneer at least until you’re a safe distance from the office.

-- Write a letter of resignation: It might seem unnecessary if you’re planning to talk in person, but a formal letter (or email) of resignation is important.
-Aside from being a professional courtesy, it also marks the point when you announced your intentions with regards to your notice period.
+It might seem unnecessary if you’re planning to talk in person, but a formal letter (or email) of resignation is important.
+It's a professional courtesy, for one thing.
+For another, it also marks the point when you announced your intentions with regards to your notice period.

-- Communicate clearly: Try not to muddle your way through resigning.
-Be clear about what you hope to gain from a change in employment, and as honest as you feel you can be about why you’re leaving.
-Communication is a vital workplace skill, and that still applies when you’re leaving.
+Try not to muddle your way through resigning.
+Be clear about what you hope to gain from a change in employment.
+And try to be as honest as you feel you can be about why you’re leaving.
+Communication is a vital workplace skill, and that still applies when you’re on the way out.

-- Thank your employer: Saying thank you helps to communicate that you’re grateful for any career development you gained from your old employer.
-Even if you don’t end up meaning it, giving thanks is a good way to avoid causing offense, and it’s exactly the sort of thing you might forget if you’re nervous.
+Saying thank you helps to communicate that you’re grateful for any career development you gained from your old employer.
+Even if you don’t end up meaning it, giving thanks is a good way to avoid causing offense.
+It’s also exactly the sort of thing you might forget if you’re nervous.

-- Conduct an exit interview if asked: If you’re willing to, exit interviews are a good final favour to do for your old employer and former colleagues.
-It can provide context about what drove you to quit, and is a great chance for you to bring up problems your co-workers were too nervous to mention.
+If you’re willing to, exit interviews are a good final favour to do for your old employer and former colleagues.
+It can provide context about what drove you to quit.
+There is also a great chance for you to bring up problems your co-workers were too nervous to mention.
 And because you’re no longer bound by the manager/employee relationship, it’s a chance to get stuff off your chest too.
 Just try to be polite!

 A weekly employee check-in helps managers spot unhappy, disengaged staff long before they choose to leave.
 Isn't it time you took a look?